Cape Cod, Nantucket & Martha's Vineyard

 Quaint fishing villages, kitschy tourist traps and genteel towns – the Cape has many faces.
 Each attracts a different crowd.
 Families seeking calm waters perfect for little tykes favor Cape Cod Bay on the peninsula's quieter north side.
 College students looking to play hard in the day and let loose after the sun goes down set out for Falmouth or Wellfleet.

 Boston may be the state capital, but it's not the only town in eastern Massachusetts with traveler appeal.
 Many nearby places with rich histories, vibrant cultural scenes and unique events merit a visit.
 Easily accessible from Boston, most of these are ideal day-trip destinations.
-From the moment the Pilgrims stepped ashore at Plymouth Rock, this area was on the map.

 Central Massachusetts & the Berkshires